freeCodeCamp/boilerplate-mochachai/README.md

 3rd solution: Use Assert.isOK and Assert.isNotOK
 4th solution: Test for Truthiness
 5th Use the Double Equals to Assert Equality
 6th Use the Triple Equals to Assert Strict Equality
+7th Assert Deep Equality with .deepEqual and .notDeepEqual

 # Quality Assurance with Chai